-F&ES 40006a, Professional Communications Skills for Non-Native Speakers of English.
-3 credits.
+F&ES Dooo5b, Doctoral Student Seminar 3 credits.
+This course is required for all doctoral students during their second term.
+The seminar teaches how to design and conduct research, communicate the results, and thrive as a doctoral student.
+Topics covered include reviewing the literature, managing references, selecting a thesis topic, choosing a thesis committee, writing a prospectus, finding research funding, taking comprehensive exams, conducting research, synthesizing data, writing a thesis and scientific papers, critically analyzing proposals and papers, and finding a job.
+Prerequisites: careful reading of the literature to select a thesis topic; good knowledge of Word, Excel, EndNote (a bibliography management prgram), a graphing program, and a statistics package.
+Gaboury Benoit lish 3 credits.
 This course helps students to sharpen their language skills in professional communication.
-Course topics include accent reduction, language accuracy, vocabulary range, writing style, presentation skills, and barriers to communication.
+Course topics include accent reduction, language accuracy, writing styles, presentation skills, meeting participation, barriers to communication, and types of persuasion in multi-cultural contexts.
 We first address aspects of intelligibility, exploring how improved word choices and speech clarity affect audience understanding.
 We then look at the problem of comprehension and discuss strategies for increasing the student's ability to listen accurately and read efficiently.
-We examine common difficulties and cultural differences in the arrangement of information, use of evidence, and academic argumentation.
-Several sessions are devoted to specific skills, such as grammatical control and writing of research reports.
+We also examine common difficulties and cultural differences in the arrangement of information, use of evidence, and academic argumentation.
+Several sessions are devoted to specific skills, such as negotiating agreements and writing research reports.
 The course meets for lecture (two hours), and students attend a weekly small group practicum (one hour).
 The practicum allows students to reinforce new communicative behaviors in oral and written assignments, while receiving feedback from peers and the instructor.
-As students polish their skills, they improve their ability to express ideas and interact in both academic and professional contexts.
-William A. Vance.
+As students polish their skills, they improve their ability to express ideas and to interact in both academic and professional contexts.
+William A. Vance